HumanCellAtlas/dcp-community/charters/ingest-infrastructure/charter.md

   * Generate identifiers for data, metadata and submissions
   * Store submitted data in the DCP Data Storage Service

+### Definitions

+*Data contributor* - any user who uploads data into the DCP

+*Data consumer* - any user who accesses or downloads data from the DCP

+*Direct data contributor* - a data contributor who uploads their own data through services offered as part of the DCP in a "self-service" manner.
+Direct data contributors are also usually the generators of the data

+*Data wrangler* - a data contributor who works as part of the HCA consortium to provide assistance to biologists wanting to upload data into the DCP

+*Submission* - the grouping of data and metadata that makes sense to a data contributor.
+For example, a data contributor might typically upload all the data at once for a publication they have in preparation.
+This grouping does not necessarily correspond to how data is stored or displayed in the DCP and how it should be displayed to a data consumer

+*Bundle* - the grouping of data and metadata in the Data Storage Service

 ## Objectives

 The Ingestion Service supports data contributors in the collection, validation and submission of data and metadata at the point of generation.